thomasazar/thomasazar.net/content/_index.md

 ---
 title: News
 weight: 10
+hero: home.jpg
 ---

-This June, Thomas will appear as Mr. Darcy in Kate Hamill's new adaptation of *Pride and Prejudice* at The Warehouse Theatre, directed by Jay Briggs.
+Thomas currently appears as Mr. Darcy in Kate Hamill's new adaptation of *Pride and Prejudice* at The Warehouse Theatre, directed by Jay Briggs.